Ethan88/VMF/Member-Investor Node.md

 # Member-Investor Node

-## Underpins the Flux Mobile Wallet app for ANDROID
+## Underpins a Mobile Wallet app for Android
-This app is intended for two groups of users.
-The first, logged-out users, may just want to create a Lisa wallet to receive (and hold, and send) some Lisa coins from a friend.
-Logged in users have access to all their Iterative Instinct investments, marked to market in 1-second intervals (ie., the blocktime of the Tendermint consensus engine).
+This node is the core of an Android application is intended for two groups of users.
+The first, logged-out users, may just want to create a Lisa wallet to receive (and hold, and send) some Lisa coins of a given VMF.
+Logged in users have access to all their VMF investments, marked to market in 1-second intervals (ie., the blocktime of the Tendermint consensus engine).
+The front end, branding, and deployment of this node must be developed by the Central Banker.

 ### Functional Spec
 * Runs a full Lisa chain & A/R chain nodes on a smartphone